-All staff, trustees and volunteers must comply with this policy and take appropriate measures to ensure that such inappropriate conduct does not occur.
-If a person witnesses bullying or harassment, they should raise the concern with their Head of Centre or another appropriate senior colleague orally or in writing.
+All staff, governors and volunteers must comply with this policy and take appropriate measures to ensure that such inappropriate conduct does not occur.
+If a person witnesses bullying or harassment, they should raise the concern orally or in writing with their Head of Centre or another appropriate senior colleague.

-RB Norfolk will support the witness in raising genuine concerns, informally or formally.
+RBET-Norfolk will support the witness in raising genuine concerns, informally or formally.